 Contact or call M&Y Personal Injury Lawyers at (877) 300-4535 to discuss your motorcycle accident and the compensation you can seek for the injuries you suffered.

-How Often Are Motorcycle Accidents Caused by Drivers?
+How Often Are Motorcycle Accidents Caused by Drivers in LA?

 While some studies blame motor vehicle drivers for a majority of collisions between motorcycles and automobiles, California provides slightly different statistics.

 The CHP study reports the number of injury-causing and fatal accidents where the fault was assessed to the motorcyclist.
 But this number captures both single-vehicle accidents and collisions.
 This study alone cannot tell how many California motorcycle accidents result from driver errors.

 While data sources cannot quantify the number of motorcycle accidents in which the automobile driver was at fault, sources do identify how motorcycle accidents happen.